crytic/building-secure-contracts/not-so-smart-contracts/substrate/weights_and_fees/README.md

 # Weights and Fees

 Weights and transaction fees are the two main ways to regulate the consumption of blockchain resources.
 The overuse of blockchain resources can allow a malicious actor to spam the network to cause a denial-of-service (DoS).
 Weights are used to manage the time it takes to validate the block.
-The higher the weight, the more "resources" / time the computation takes.
+The larger the weight, the more "resources" / time the computation takes.
 Transaction fees provide an economic incentive to limit the number of resources used to perform operations; the fee for a given transaction is a function of the weight required by the transaction.

 Weights can be fixed or a custom "weight annotation / function" can be implemented.
 A weight function can calculate the weight, for example, based on the number of database read / writes and the size of the input paramaters (e.g. a long `Vec<>`).
 To optimize the weight such that users do not pay too little or too much for a transaction, benchmarking can be used to empirically determine the correct weight in worst case scenarios.